 Throwing Away Medical Bills and Receipts – Err on the side of caution and keep everything.
 Save medical statements, bills, and receipts for dentist, hospital, and other doctor or specialist visits.
 Also, retain receipts for prescriptions you may have filled.

 Our dental malpractice attorneys can help you determine if your case is worth pursuing.
 The consultation is free.
-For dental malpractice cases, we offer a contingency fee, which means that you do not pay attorney fees unless we win the case.
+For dental malpractice cases, we offer a contingency fee.

-To schedule your free consultation, call (303) 688-0944 or schedule online at one of our Colorado office location.
+To schedule your case assessment, call (303) 688-0944 or schedule online at one of our Colorado office location.